-The directors do not recommend the payment of dividend for the year ended 31 December 2022.
-A dividend of GH¢0.038 per share amounting to GH¢152,000,000 was recommended and paid for the year ended 31 December 2021.
+The directors do not recommend the payment of dividend for the year ended 31 December 2023, just like for the year ended 31 December 2022.

 Nature of Business

 The Bank is authorised by Bank of Ghana to carry on the business of universal banking.
 There was no change in the nature of business of the Bank during the year.